CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/advanced/port-requirements.md

 ---
-title: "Port Requirements for Web Application Server"
+title: "Port Requirements for the Web Application Server"
-linkTitle: "Port Requirements for Web Application Server"
+linkTitle: "Port Requirements for the Web Application Server"
-description: "Information about the ports opened when installing observability platform"
+description: "Information about the ports to be opened when installing the observability platform"
 ---

 # {{< param title >}}